 Sun requirements of these plants range from low sunlight to excess.
 This behavior mainly depends upon the origin of the plant.
 Before buying the plant, you must choose that plant that is sun-adaptive.
 More sunlight can make the leaf color to be more bright compared to those with a limited amount of sunlight provided during development.

 Crumbly soil in a loose and well-draining pot substrate is essential for the sufficient growth of plants.
-The top level of the soil must be dry before watering the plant, which will help the soil to get equally moist .the chances that plant may get fungal infection doubles when the soil remains soggy.
+The top level of the soil must be dry before watering the plant, which will help the soil to get equally moist.
+The chances that plants may get fungal infections doubles when the soil remains soggy.
 This situation also provides a way for infestation with spider mites.

 Moisture is essential for the growth of Alocasia Lauterbachiana.
 These plants love water.
 You must make sure that the soil stays damp, instead of soggy.
 Don’t let the soil dry out.
 They require low water content during the colder months as the plant becomes dormant during the winter.